paroque28/DNA/README.md

 _DNA Sequence Aligner_

-The program analyses two strings of characters that represent the gene sequences and aligns them in the best way -the one with more matches- using the Neeldeman-Wunsch algorythm.
+The program analyses two strings of characters that represent the gene sequences and aligns them in the best way -the one with more matches- using the Neeldeman-Wunsch algorithm.

 Test cases:
 * Weird character needlemanWunsch("GCATGCU",7,"GATTACA",7); output: Error: char not recognized : 'U' or corrupted char stream